SOTETO/heureka/readme.md

 - `exit` - Close console
 - \* - Help

-#### Best practice for PROD configuration
-0. Enter the local file system pathes of the git repositories that will be created to `git-setup.cfg` (default is `~/heureka/...`).
-If you change the default path, also change the path value of the `GRAV_PATH` variable in `.docker-conf/mode_dev/.env` file.
-1. Change the database configurations in `.docker-conf/mode_prod/.env`.
-2. Change the application secrets of drops (`.docker-conf/mode_prod/drops/application.conf`) and dispenser (`.docker-conf/mode_prod/dispenser/application.conf`).
-Both should have a length of 64 characters.
-3. Change the server name in `.docker-conf/mode_prod/nginx/default.conf`.
-Also add it to `play.filters.hosts.allowed` in `.docker-conf/mod_prod/dispenser/application.conf`.
-4. Add an SSH config (on Port 443)

-#### Deployment
-Follow the upcoming steps to create your development environment:
-1. `up`
-2. Create an account by using the registration view on `http://localhost`.
-3. Use `admin` to grant admin rights to your newly created user.
-4. Request `/docu` to initiate an admin account for your local Grav CMS instance, the base for the documentation.
-5. Initiate the navigation by calling `/dispenser/navigation/init`.
-In case of a whitescreen, the call has been successfully.

 ## Configuration files
 There are several configuration files to make the MS-architecture more save: